MaragonMH/Archipelago/worlds/xenobladex/docs/en_Xenoblade X.md

 very weak and struggling to kill even basic enemies.
 You can not venture outside Primordia until you complete Chapter 3.
 During Chapter 2 you will notice that you dont unlock the `Frontier-Nav` this has very big implications because you will receive all the capabilites of it through the item `KEY: Fnet`.
 This includes fast travel, viewing the region maps with quest markers, installing dataprobes, getting Fnet ingame locations and progressing the quest `Probe-fessional`.
-After Chapter 2 you will also not receive the `KEY: Blade License` this means you are not able to raise your Blade Lvl and therefore unable to complete the quest `Blade Level Basics`.
+After Chapter 2 you will also not receive the `Blade License` this means you are not able to raise your Blade Lvl and therefore unable to complete the quest `Blade Level Basics`.
 You can also not interact with Blade Terminals, which includes the relocated L Shop the mission terminal, the shop terminals and the blade barracks terminal.

 ### Early Game
-After you completed Chapter 3 you can no longer progress in the story until you find both your `KEY: Fnet` and `KEY: Blade License`.
+After you completed Chapter 3 you can no longer progress in the story until you find both your `KEY: Fnet` and first `KEY: Progressive License` (Blade License).
 Both of these items can be very hard to get but are very beneficial because they open up a lot more locations.
 Getting these however can be a long task you might have to venture deep into late game areas like Cauldros.
 Because this game has so many locations its not really feasible to do all the locations to stumble onto them and the default hinting system does a very poor job at aiding you.